SuperOfficeDocs/superoffice-docs/docs/service/install/manual-steps.md

 If the IIS website is not created, first run the installer for Service (SuperOffice.CustomerService.exe) which is the only installer from SuperOffice that will also create the IIS websites.

-If the website is created, then you may create the application first, and just point the path to the default location for Customer Service: *c:\\superoffice*
+If the website is created, then you may create the application first, and just point the path to the default location for Customer Service: *c:superoffice*

 ![x][img1]

-Run the SuperOffice.CustomerService.exe to install the software on the server, the default location is *c:\\superoffice*.
+Run the SuperOffice.CustomerService.exe to install the software on the server, the default location is *c:\superoffice*.

 ![x][img2]